 More information on School Readiness can be found on the Oxfordshire County Council webpage and in the following publications: Families School Readiness Booklet, Road to School & Oxford Owl Starting School Guide.

-Parent/carers of children born between 1 September 2015 and 31 August 2016 (inclusive) need to apply for a primary or infant school place for their children to start school in September 2022.
+Parent/carers of children born between 1 September 2017 and 31 August 2018 (inclusive) will need to apply for a primary or infant school place for their children to start school in September 2022.

 The deadline for receipt of completed school applications is 15 January 2022.